-Operating expenses totaled \$1,203.4 million and \$1,163.8 million for the years ended December 31, 2011 and 2010, respectively.
+Operating expenses totaled \$1,252.2 million and \$1,190.9 million for the years ended December 31, 2012 and 2011, respectively.
 Operating expenses consist of those expenses incurred in the operation and management of adult correctional and detention facilities, and for our inmate transportation subsidiary.

-Operating expenses per compensated man-day during the year ended December 31, 2011 decreased slightly from \$40.16 in 2010 to \$40.15 in 2011.
-Salaries and benefits represent the most significant component of fixed operating expenses, representing approximately 64% of our operating expenses during 2010.
-During 2011, salaries and benefits expense at our correctional and detention facilities increased \$24.1 million from 2010.
-We provided wage increases in the third quarter of 2011 to the majority of our employees, the first such wage increase in three years, which resulted in an increase in operating expenses during the second half of 2011.
+Operating expenses per compensated man-day during the year ended December 31, 2012 increased from \$40.22 in 2011 to \$41.61 in 2012.
+Salaries and benefits represent the most significant component of fixed operating expenses, representing approximately 65% of our operating expenses during 2012 compared with 64% of our operating expenses during 2011.
+During 2012, salaries and benefits expense at our correctional and detention facilities increased \$45.1 million from 2011.
+We provided wage increases in the third quarters of 2011 and 2012 to the majority of our employees, which has resulted in an increase in operating expenses during 2012 compared with 2011.
+These wage increases have negatively impacted operating margins, as per diem increases and other expense controls did not offset the level of wage increases.
 A substantial improvement in the country's employment rate could put added pressure on our wage and turnover rates in certain areas surrounding our facilities, which could negatively impact our operating margins, particularly if we are unable to obtain per diem increases from our government partners.
-We will continue to monitor compensation levels very closely along with overall economic conditions and will set wage levels necessary to help ensure the long-term success of our business.
+However, we continually monitor compensation levels very closely along with overall economic conditions and set wage levels necessary to help ensure the long-term success of our business.